-Surrey-born Dan Eley worked as a teacher and a youth worker before suffering a tragic diving accident and breaking his neck, while on holiday with friends in the Amazon on New years day 2010.
-His injuries were life-changing, leaving him paralysed from the shoulders downwards and wheelchair bound.
+Dan Eley worked as a teacher and an outreach worker before suffering a spinal cord injury during a diving accident while on holiday with friends in the Amazon in 2010.
+His injuries were life-changing, leaving him paralysed from the shoulders downwards and wheelchair bound ever since.

 Dan spent one year in hospital, initially fighting for his life, and then facing up to the enormous physical and emotional challenges of being so severely paralysed.

 After leaving hospital Dan was looking for a new purpose as a way to rebuild his life.
-Drawing on his experience as a teacher and youth worker, Dan decided to start a charity to give access-to-work skills training and mentoring for youngsters living in poverty and precarious circumstances.
+Drawing on his experience as a teacher and outreach worker, Dan decided to start a charity to help enable disadvantaged young people access vocational training and be supported to find employment.

-As well as sponsoring youngsters in the UK, The Dan Eley Foundation (DEF) runs a partner project with a grassroots partner charity in Colombia called: Fundación Educación para Todos (FEDUT).
-DEF & FEDUT run intensive job training programmes for young people from marginalized urban areas in the city of Cali, and also operate as a recruitment agency helping to match graduates to employment vacancies in local companies.
+For 10 years The Dan Eley Foundation (DEF) ran a partner project with a grassroots partner charity in Colombia called: Fundación Educación para Todos (FEDUT).
+FEDUT run technical training courses for young people from marginalized urban areas in the city of Cali, and also operate as a recruitment agency helping to match graduates to employment vacancies in local companies.

-Since the inception of our alliance with FEDUT in 2012 we trained 800 students as accountancy and marketing apprentices.
-Many of the course graduates are now working in gainful employment, allowing them more independence, and providing economic security for them and their families.
+Since the start of DEF’s alliance with FEDUT in 2012 we trained 800 students as accountancy and marketing apprentices.
+Many of the course graduates are now working in gainful employment, providing more economic security for them and their families.

-Dan hopes his life experience will inspire youngsters to believe in themselves, and that they can make a success of their lives in spite of personal obstacles.
+Dan hopes his life story will inspire youngsters to believe in themselves, and that they can make a success of their lives in spite of personal obstacles.

 Over 1000 individuals have benefited from our support to date.